lorenzoid/simple-todo/README.md

 - todoReducer for all things related to the todo (essentially just the todoList)
 - categoriesRedcuer for all things related to categories.

-# Todo App for Lumen5

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.